 The DataFlow control encompasses the ROS/ROD control and the Data Collection control.
-It is comprised of the control of all applications and hardware modules responsible for moving the event data from the detector front-end electronics and LVL1 trigger to the high level triggers

-(LVL2 and EF).
+It is comprised of the control of all applications and hardware modules responsible for moving the event data from the detector front-end electronics and LVL1 trigger to the high level triggers (LVL2 and EF).
 It includes the control of the ROD crates, the RoI Builder, the ReadOut System and the Data Collection applications, such as the Event Builder.

 There are two flavours of local controllers in the DataFlow foreseen, both making use of the Online software infrastructure in the same way.
-The ROS controller is tailored for the control of ROS software applications and hardware devices which cannot themselves access the online software facilities.
-The DC controller handles the different types of DC applications and is optimized for the control of computer farms.
-A version of the latter is also used for the control and supervision of the high level triggers and is further described in Section 12.3.2.
-The main difference between the two controllers is that the ROD crate controller controls a hardware device on which no standard software application is running and therefore it is the only access point to the databases as well as the only element communicating over IS/MRS to the Online system.
+The ROS controller is tailored towards the control of ROS software applications and hardware devices which cannot themselves access the online software facilities and the DC controller which handles the different types of DC applications and is optimized for the control of computer farms.
+A version of the latter is also used for the control and supervision of the high level triggers and is further described in Chapter 12.3.2.
+The main difference between the two controllers is that the one which controls ROD crates and the ReadOut System cannot assume that it controls active and intelligent elements.
+A ROD is a hardware device on which no standard software application is running: in this case the controller is the only access point to the databases as well as the only element communicating over IS/ MRS to the Online system.

 Both controllers can be deployed at different levels of the control hierarchy.
-As an example, a Data Collection controller can be used as top controller for all event building applications, as well as a controller for a group of them.
-In general, such a controller can be in charge of other controllers or of endpoint data taking applications.
+As an example, a Data Collection controller can be used as top controller for all event building applications, as well as controller for a group of them.
+In general, such a controller can be in charge of other sub controllers or of endpoint data taking applications, transparently.

-The DataFlow controllers make use of the configuration database to extract the information on the elements they are requested to supervise.
-Their duty is to start, control and stop the hardware and software data taking elements, to monitor the correct functioning of the system, gather operational statistics information and perform local error handling for those kinds of errors which couldn't be handled by the data taking nodes, but do not need to be propagated further to higher control levels.
+The DataFlow controllers make use of the configuration database to extract the information on the elements they are supposed to supervise.
+Their duty is to start, control and stop the data taking elements (hardware and software), to monitor the correct functioning of the system, gather operational statistics information and perform local error handling for those kinds of errors which couldn't be handled by the data taking nodes, but do not need to be propagated further to higher control levels.